Skip to main content

 LEXINGTON.
 Ky.
 (Nov.
 19, 2020) — The University of Kentucky's GradResearch Live! hosted the 3-Minute Thesis competition online this year.
 The 24 research presentations by graduate students and postdocs garnered more than 9,500 total views on YouTube.
 Among them were several graduate students in the College of Arts & Sciences.

 The competition challenges presenters to tell their research story in three minutes or less using one static slide to an imagined audience of nonspecialists.
-This is the eighth year the UK Graduate
+This is the eighth year the UK Graduate School has

 By Jenny Wells-Hosley